-- 15 oz 1 bag, frozen pearl onions, thawed
+- 15 oz pearl onions if frozen, thawed

-- 1 bottle hearty red wine burgundy is great
+- 1 950ML bottle red wine robust cabernet or burgundy is great

-- 1 28 oz. can of tomatoes drained and roughly chopped
+- 1 28 oz can whole tomatoes drained and roughly chopped

 - 1 cup beef stock

-- On a plate, stir together the 3 tablespoons of the flour, 1 teaspoon salt, and 1 teaspoon pepper.
+- On a platter, stir together the ½ cup flour, 1 tsp salt, and 1 tsp pepper.

 - Turn the beef pieces in the seasoned flour, shaking off any excess.

 - In the same pot, add a little more oil, if necessary.
-Add the onion, carrots, and celery to the pan and cook over medium-high heat, stirring often, until the onions and carrot soften and begin to brown, about 5 - 8 minutes.
+Add the onion, carrots, and celery to the pan and cook over medium-high heat, stirring often, until the vegetables have softened, about 5 - 8 minutes.
 Stir in the pearl onions.

-- Pour in the wine and deglaze the pan, stirring and scraping up the browned bits from the bottom of the pan with wooden spoon.
+- Pour in the wine and use a wooden spoon to scrape up the browned bits from the bottom of the pan.

 - Stir in the tomatoes and stock and bring to a boil.
 Simmer for 10 minutes.